Lists

 The MG ZS EV is the cheapest electric SUV in Australia

-Following a recent price reduction, the MG ZS EV Excite (base model) now starts from $34,990 drive-away.
+The current generation MG ZS EV is set to be discontinued and following a price reduction last year, the MG ZS EV Excite (base model) now starts from $34,990 drive-away.
 It is now officially the cheapest electric SUV available in the Australian market.
 The price reductions preface a likely new ZS EV model release in 2025.

 Both ZS EV variants will be eligible for the various state government incentives and the FBT exemption which is available through a novated lease. .